Homological mirror symmetry for the quartic surface: Symplectic terminology

+is a generic branched covering (which means that the monodromy around each branch point in $\C$ is a transposition).
+As $z$ approaches a point of $\mathit{Critv}(\pi_M)$, $M_z$ degenerates to a curve with an ordinary (nodal) singularity, and the effect on \eqref{eq:generic-cover} is that two branch points in $\C$ come together.
+This degeneration gives rise to a vanishing cycle (a simple closed curve) in each nearby smooth fibre $M_z$, which under \eqref{eq:generic-cover} maps to an path in $\C$ connecting the two collapsing branch points.
+On the other hand, for a point $z \in \mathit{Fakev}(\pi_M)$, the fibre $M_z$ remains smooth, but the branched covering degenerates to a non-generic one. \end{example}

 We temporarily digress from K{\"a}hler to general symplectic geometry.
 Let $(M^{2n},\o_M)$ be any connected symplectic manifold with $c_1(M) = 0$.
 Take an almost complex structure $J_M$ which tames $\o_M$, and a complex volume form (a nowhere vanishing $(n,0)$-form with respect to $J_M$) $\eta_M$.
 Let $\LL_M \rightarrow M$ be the bundle of (unoriented) Lagrangian Grassmannians.
-The phase function associated to $\eta_M$,
+The phase (also sometimes called squared phase) function associated to $\eta_M$,

 is defined as follows.
 Given $x \in M$ and $\Lambda \in \LL_{M,x}$, take any (not necessarily orthonormal) basis $e_1,\dots,e_n$ of $\Lambda$, and set